drymon/embconfig/README.md

 $ ./array_config
 ```

-The `array_config.cfg` file contains the nested data structure and array.
+The `array_config.schema` file contains the nested data structure and array.
 It defines a global variables `abc`, intended for export to the user application.
 Below is the structure of this file:
 ```